Superalgos/Superalgos/Bitcoin-Factory/README.md

 ## Setting up your Superalgos Profile and the Task to run

-To run this software you need a Superalgos Profile with the node Forecast Providers / Bitcoin Factory Forecast / Test Client Instance.
+To run this software you need a Superalgos Profile with some extra nodes and some configs to be in the right place.
+Continue reading for detailed instructions.

 ### Overview

-For your Test Client App to work and be able to connect to the Test Server you need to check that:
+For your Test Client App to work and be able to connect to the Test Server you need to:

 1. Update your User Profile with several nodes that today you might not have.
-2. Create the Signing Accounts to allow your Test Client app run with an indentity that the Superalgos Network can recognize.
+2. Create the Signing Account node to allow your Test Client app run with an indentity that the Superalgos Network can recognize.
 3. Reference from the Task -> Task Server App Reference one of the nodes you added to your profile.
 4. Change a config to specify the name of your Test Client, so that you can recognize it among other test clients on the execution reports.